ForeseTech/HRSoftware/resources/Specifications.md

 Admin Routes:-

-/students - View all students and the HR assigned to each student /hrs - View all HR's and list of students assigned to each HR
+/students - View all students and the Interviewer assigned to each student /interviewers - View all Interviewer's and list of students assigned to each Interviewer